Almé Z: Breeding career

 Quidam de Revel, Robin I Z, and Touchdown are all grandsons of Almé.
 Almé had a total of 21 horses (22.3%) in the WEG competition descended from him.
 At the end of the speed class and Nations Cup, 9 (36%) of the Top 25 horses were descended from Almé.
 After two rounds of the Individual Championship, 4 (40%) of the Top 10 were descended from Almé.
 Of the four horses in the final round, 3 (75%) were descended from Almé.

-In 2002 his great grand daughter Liscalgot won World Championship individual gold for Dermott Lennon of Ireland.
+In 2002 his great-granddaughter Liscalgot won World Championship individual gold for Dermott Lennon of Ireland.
 She is a mare by Touchdown who was by Galoubet A.